Marcia's Musings: Heart Zings

 Two days later, ensconced in an eco-tourism village on Crete created by a female architect out of ancient materials reclaimed over decades, I chopped vegetables, wrapped grape leaves into dolma, and stuffed zucchini flowers with a filling so fragrant that I wished I could bottle it, I watched our nineteen retreatants laugh, share, experiment, and shift.
 Buoyed by morning yoga under the shady sails of the yoga shala, we mingled our breath with the sublime fresh air of Crete, each of us taking an internal journey for an hour.

-When we drop our defenses, momentarily (at least) suspend deeply binding beliefs, and actively listen to each other, life becomes sweeter, and we change whether we realize it or not.
-And still, the desire for quiet alone time beckons amidst the fun and gentle cacophony of travel.
-As I sat on my balcony and wrote, I remember talking to two Danish hikers, a Dutchman who has been studying around the world, most recently in Ethiopia, and the son of that brave architect who followed her heart.
+And still, the time for quiet alone time beckons amidst the fun and gentle cacophony of travel.
+As I sat on my balcony and wrote, I remember talking to two Danish hikers, a Dutchman who has been studying around the world, most recently in Ethiopia, and the son of the that brave architect who followed her heart.